Photo: Toronto Central Academy’s first club ride of the 2014 season (credit: Duvy Nguyen)

 - successfully advocating with the Toronto District School Board to adopt the TDSB Charter for Active, Safe and Sustainable Transportation and to declare their first-ever Bike to School Day in May 2014;

-- building on that success, collaborating with school boards, public health offices, regions and municipalities across the Greater Toronto and Hamilton Area to establish a region-wide Bike to School Week which involved over 16,000 students in 2015 and will be celebrated again from May 30 to June 3, 2016;
+- collaborating with school boards, public health offices, regions and municipalities to establish Bike to School Week across the GTHA,which involved over 16,000 students in 2015 and 21,000 students in 2016;